Early Education in the BRSU

 School-Based Preschool Programs:

 Mettawee Community School’s preschool program is a Head Start partnership which serves 3 and 4 year olds from Pawlet and Rupert.
 Every spring, the Mettawee Community School offers a pre-Kindergarten screening in order to provide parents with a snapshot of their child’s developmental strengths and/or needs.
-The scheduled screening for this year will be held on Wednesday, March 27th.
 Please call Heidi Hammell at 802-645-9009 to schedule a screening and to learn more about the Early Ed program at Mettawee.